API documentation

 File: RGraph.common.core.js(array) RGraph.arrayPad(array, length[, value])

 Pads the given array to the specified length (if the length is less, if not the array is returned as is).
-The third, optional, argument is the value which is used as the pad value.
+The third, optional, argument is the value that is used as the pad value.
 If not specified,null

 is used.